ocaml-flambda/ocaml-jst/jane/doc/proposals/data-race-freedom.md

 annotation.

-As a preview, we are going to describing 5 mode axes in this document, which have the following modes ordered by increasing strictness.
+As a preview, we are going to describing 5 mode axes in this document, which have the following modes ordered by decreasing strictness.

 | Locality | Sync   | Uniqueness | Linearity  | Readonly  |
 | -------- | ------ | ---------- | ---------- | --------- |